PowerLoom/docs/docs/build-with-powerloom/snapshotter-node/lite-node/getting-started.md

 git clone https://github.com/PowerLoom/snapshotter-lite-multi-setup
 ```

-navigate to the directory, type the below command on your terminal:
+Navigate to the directory & type the below command on your terminal:

     ```bash
     cd snapshotter-lite-multi-setup